MilanNemet/WebProject/README.md

 	* themes
 * Only card title is visible on main page, on click it opens a "modal" contains the other info
 * Favicon
+	* for desktop browser
+	* additional resolutions for other devices